Douaekanjaa/Douaekanjaa/README.md

 <br>

-## 🚀 About Me
+## <div align="center">🚀 About Me</div>

 I'm Douae, and I'm on an exciting journey through the tech world.
 Here's a little more about me:

 - 🌐 Full Stack Developer with a strong affinity for web technologies.
 - 🌱 Tech Enthusiast always hungry for new knowledge.
+- 💡 Innovator with a creative approach to problem-solving.
 - 🌍 Globetrotter who loves to explore new places and cultures.
-- 💡 Innovator with a creative approach to problem-solving.
 - 📚 Lifelong Learner, constantly expanding my skill set.
-- 🎮 Gamer, because even developers need a little downtime.
+- 🎮 Gaming enthusiast, exploring virtual worlds for fun.

 ## Contact